Getting started

 It has two goals:

-- Provide a framework for writing highly concurrent somewhat randomized tests, to stress the database server, and to try to uncover syncrhonization/locking/memory management/... issues
+- Provide a framework for writing highly concurrent, somewhat randomized tests to stress the database server and uncover synchronization/locking/memory management issues

 - Provide a framework for writing complex test scenarios in a user-friendly format (TODO)

-Currently it works with PostgreSQL, and used for testing pg_tde
+Currently it works with PostgreSQL and is used for testing pg_tde

 .